tmarkovski/json-bbs-signatures/spec/spec.md

 ## Abstract

 This document explores potential use of [BBS+ signatures](https://mattrglobal.github.io/bbs-signatures-spec/) with JSON documents.
-It uses common JSON concepts and standards, such as JSON Schema, JSON Pointer and JSON Path, in contrast to the already established signature scheme that use Linked Data processors.
+It introduces new normalization algorithm that can be used with non-JSON-LD processors using common JSON concepts and standards, such as JSON Schema, JSON Pointer and JSON Path.

 ## Motivation

-- Expand practical applications of BBS+ Signatures with JSON data
+- Expand practical applications of BBS+ Signatures with JSON data for use with non-LD processors
+- Extend BBS signature schemes with additional normalization algorithms
 - Enable partial JSON data verification through selective disclosure
 - Expand the availability of BBS+ Signatures for all platforms and languages by using widely available tools
 - Explore practical implementation of offline use cases for signature verification